Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Dogs Sense the Same Four Tastes as Humans

-Dogs have far fewer taste buds than humans, but can dogs sense the same four tastes as humans, which are sweet, salty, sour, and bitter?
+Dogs have fewer taste buds than humans, but can they sense the same four tastes as humans, which are sweet, salty, sour, and bitter?

 Yes, your dog can sense the same four tastes that you can.
-That’s important because it helps dogs discern between foods that have too much salt, are too sweet, or are sour or bitter.
-This sense also drives a dog to seek water when it eats foods that are too high in salt, which is vital to its overall health.
+That is important because it helps dogs discern between foods that have too much salt, are too sweet, or are sour or bitter.
+This sense also drives a dog to seek water when they eat food high in salt, which is vital to their overall health.

 3. Dogs Don’t Crave Salt Like Humans

-Even though dogs can taste salt, they don’t crave salt nearly as much as humans.
-The reason is simple; dogs evolved to eat foods that had all the nutrients they needed without adding salt.
+Even though dogs can taste salt, they do not crave it nearly as much as humans.
+Dogs evolved to eat foods that had all the nutrients they needed without adding salt.
 Since they were already getting enough salt in their diet, dogs never developed the same taste receptors that humans have, which are well-tuned to taste salt.
-That still holds today and means that healthy dog food should not have a high-salt content.
+That still holds today, and it means that healthy dog food should not have a high salt content.

 4. Dogs Can Taste Water